-The result of online promotions through Google Adwords, Twitter, Facebook and banner ads all end up on a landing page.
-That is where the marketer needs to keep the tools ready to capture information about the visitor or prospective customer or client.
-The most commonly used method is to use Online Forms service that seeks the name, email address, gender, mobile number, company name, and in the end they just need to click the ‘ Submit’ button.
+The result of online promotions through Google Adwords, Twitter, Facebook, and banner ads all end up on a landing page.
+The marketer needs to keep the tools ready to capture information about the visitor, prospective customer, or client.
+The most commonly used method is to use the Online Forms service that seeks the name, email address, gender, mobile number, and company name, and in the end, they need to click the ‘ Submit button.

-Here are 8 tips to get better results with Online Forms Service and how to make it a money-making asset of the company:
+Here are eight tips to get better results with Online Forms Service and how to make it a money-making asset for the company:

-The life of an average consumer is burdened with filling forms and have become part of daily life- whether it is opening a bank account, new mobile phone connection, applying for jobs, submitting applications to government and semi-government agencies, income tax forms and so on.
+The life of the average consumer is burdened with filling out forms and has become part of daily life- whether it is opening a bank account, a new mobile phone connection, applying for jobs, submitting applications to government and semi-government agencies, income tax forms, and so on.
 Most people dread the sight of forms!
-Very true indeed.
+That is very true indeed.

-Even joining a new institution entails filling information, pasting photos and attaching documents.
-So it is the job of the marketer to make life simple for the prospective customer or client.
-Make the web forms simple with fewer fields – for eg. name, email, and space for comments or remarks and a submit button.
-Research has shown that the fewer the number of fields to be filled, the higher will be the response.
-HubSpot after analyzing contact forms of 40,000 of its customers found that reducing fields from four to three led to 50% growth in conversions.
+Even joining a new institution entails filling in the information, pasting photos, and attaching documents.
+So it is the marketer’s job to make life simple for the prospective customer or client.
+Make the web forms simple with fewer fields, eg. name, email, space for comments or remarks, and a submit button.
+Research has shown that the fewer fields to fill, the higher the response will be.
+After analyzing the contact forms of 40,000 of its customers, HubSpot, found that reducing fields from four to three led to a 50% conversion growth.
 Another company raised conversions by 120% by reducing fields from 11 to four.

-Pay attention to the design of forms, placement & make it creative
+2. Pay attention to the design of forms and placement & make it creative

-You created a good display banner or a Facebook post to attract a visitor to your landing page.
+You created an excellent display banner or a Facebook post to attract a visitor to your landing page.
 If the landing page looks dull or boring or doesn’t reflect the branding seen in your website or ad, chances are that visitors may not be interested in going further.
-Pay attention to the use of colors, fonts, logos, headlines and white space.
+Pay attention to using colors, fonts, logos, headlines, and white space.

 The new trends are to provide some more information about the product in a few lines of description and in some cases with slides or video which adds value to the marketing effort.
 The headline itself can be a call-to-action (CTA) such as ‘Start your Free Trial Now’ without going for flamboyant headlines that finally lead to a CTA.

-The visitor has taken the pains to fill the form and submit it to you, it is their privilege to let them know what they can expect out of this initiative.
-It should appear immediately after submission of the form.
-An ideal way is to thank them for submitting or registering and that a specialist or concerned expert may contact them on email or phone.
+The visitor has taken the pains to fill out the form and submit it to you, it is their privilege to let them know what they can expect out of this initiative.
+It should appear immediately after the submission of the form.
+An ideal way is to thank them for submitting or registering and a specialist or concerned expert may contact them by email or phone.
 Or if by registering they become eligible for a free one-month subscription, it should be clearly mentioned.
-Or it could be a free email newsletter or download of an e-book.
-There should be clear call-to-action- instead of a normal ‘Submit’ button, marketers can use ‘Subscribe now’, ‘Register Now’, ‘Upgrade Now’ to get better results.
+Or it could be a free email newsletter or a download of an e-book.
+There should be a clear call-to-action- instead of a normal ‘Submit’ button, marketers can use ‘Subscribe now’, ‘Register Now, and ‘Upgrade Now’ to get better results.

-According to Unbounce that provides landing page templates, never put a ‘Submit’ button while Click Here, Go are best options for getting more conversions.
-Submit can reduce conversions by at least three percent.
+According to Unbounce provides landing page templates, never put a ‘Submit’ button while Click Here, and Go are the best options for getting more conversions.
+Submitting can reduce conversions by at least three percent.

 Also, ensure that phone number fields are avoided unless it is absolutely essential.
 According to Ryan Engley, not many people entertain the idea of some unknown company official calling them.

-Unlike printed forms where there is an opportunity to get clarifications in spot fillings, online forms service are filled remotely and submitted.
+Unlike printed forms where there is an opportunity to get clarification in spot fillings, online forms services are filled remotely and submitted.
 There is no time or person at hand to clarify – hence all fields should be simple and clear to fill.

-With increasing use of smartphones and tabs, it is very likely that a large number of users may be entering your site through mobile.
-Make sure the landing page and the online forms website are friendly for the mobile users too.
-Use or radio buttons and drop-down menus can help in ease of selection.
+With the increasing use of smartphones and tabs, it is very likely that a large number of users may be entering your site through mobile.
+Make sure the landing page and the online forms website are friendly for mobile users too.
+The use of radio buttons and drop-down menus can help with ease of selection.
 The forms should be vertically aligned on the right or left for mobile users to scroll and fill in data.

-Some analytics tools help users to do A/B testing or split testing – using two versions of headlines, field placements and submit buttons, description or form templates to evaluate which brings better result.
+Some analytics tools help users to do A/B testing or split testing – using two versions of headlines, and field placements and submitting buttons, descriptions, or form templates to evaluate which brings better results.
 One example is the Unbounce tool which is easy to set up and operate.
-With technical advances in tool design, it no longer requires number crunching or technical knowledge to set up analytics tools.
+With technical advances in tool design, it no longer requires a number of crunching or technical knowledge to set up analytics tools.

-There are a variety of reasons why users may be submitting online forms service – it could be for a job, for registering a complaint, or to know more about a product, or a technical query.
+There are a variety of reasons why users may be submitting online forms service – it could be for a job, for registering a complaint, to know more about a product, or for a technical query.
 The company must have a backend mechanism to ensure that it ensure that it goes to the concerned department and is acknowledged.
-If it is a customer service related submission, it must go to the customer service department or a new sales order it should go to sales or quality issue, it must go to the concerned department.
+If it is a customer service-related submission, it must go to the customer service department or if a new sales order it should go to sales or quality issue, it must go to the concerned department.

 Apart from a message thanking them for the submission on the web page itself, it can be followed up by an email and a mobile message confirming receipt and assurance regarding what action would be taken on this issue.
 Proper acknowledgment builds trust and eliminates the need for the user to call them up for confirming it.

-Available analytics and research have identified a set of fields that should be avoided in online forms website to get maximum conversions.
-They are age, telephone number, geographical location (state, city), street address.
+Available analytics and research have identified a set of fields that should be avoided in online forms websites to get maximum conversions.
+They are age, telephone number, geographical location (state, city), and street address.

-Using web forms require some effort and understanding of the market and buyer persona but more importantly what motivates a user to sign up for a product or service.
-With a large number of free tools available to set up online forms website and analytics such as HubSpot’s Lead In, it is possible for small and medium businesses to set them up and do more business.
+Using web forms requires some effort and understanding of the market and buyer persona but more importantly what motivates a user to sign up for a product or service?
+With a large number of free tools available to set up online forms websites and analytics such as HubSpot’s Lead In, it is possible for small and medium businesses to set them up and do more business.

-If online forms website is created without proper preparation and not monitored it may not bring the desired revenue to the company but when properly used it can turn out to be a money spinner.
-Making your web forms simpler and functional can help in your Conversion Rate Optimisation (CRO) efforts.
-CRO refers to a ratio of conversions versus the number of visitors to the site.
-Every page, every blog, every section of a company site should ideally be helpful in navigating to a page that provides more information or contact info.
+If an online forms website is created without proper preparation and not monitored it may not bring the desired revenue to the company, but when properly used it can turn out to be a money-spinner.
+Making your web forms simpler and more functional can help in your Conversion Rate Optimisation (CRO) efforts.
+CRO refers to the ratio of conversions versus the number of visitors to the site.
+Every page, every blog, and every section of a company site should ideally be helpful in navigating to a page that provides more information or contact info.

-CRO is both an art and science, therefore it requires live testing using A/B or split testing.
-Fortunately, now there is any number of case studies to analyze and find out which suites best for your brand and campaign.
+CRO is both an art and a science, therefore it requires live testing using A/B or split testing.
+Fortunately, now there is a number of case studies to analyze and find out which suits best for your brand and campaign.

-This has been a guide to look at 8 tips to get better results with Online Forms Service and how to make it a money-making asset of the company.
-These are the following external link related to online forms service.
+This has been a guide to look at 8 tips to get better results with Online Forms Service and how to make it a money-making asset for the company.
+These are the following external link related to the online forms service.